What is the Confluent Platform?¶

 As mentioned previously, Confluent Open Source includes the latest Apache Kafka version.
 In addition, it includes the following critical Confluent open source components that make it easy to set up a production ready stream platform -

-Beyond the Kafka connectors listed below, which are part of the Confluent Platform, you can find further connectors at the Kafka Connector Hub.
+Beyond the Confluent connectors listed below, which are part of the Confluent Platform, you can find further connectors at the Kafka Connector Hub.

 Kafka Connect JDBC Connector¶